August 10, 2017 | Sarah Danks

 …but at least you know you’ve got a good, proven layout for conversion on at least one platform.

 Also, by knowing which keywords, ad language and landing page copy convert the best, you can massage your website’s content to reflect the messaging that works the best.

 Oftentimes, what works well for converting PPC traffic also works well with SEO traffic.

 How Do You (Technically) Perform an A/B Test?

 The technical aspects of A/B testing are fairly simple.
 In both Google AdWords and Bing Ads you can test manually by simply taking one set of ads and duplicating it.
 The duplicate set will of course point to Landing Page B (while the original goes to Landing Page A).
 Voilà.

-Otherwise, you can use a third-party service (some are free; some aren’t) to run your split tests.
-Some other options for 3rd-party A/B testing are:
+There are many other services (some are free; some aren’t) to run your split tests.
+Here are a few other options for 3rd-party A/B testing: